TimShaw1/Wendigos-Mod/README.md

 - A free Azure Speech to Text service
 - A ChatGPT account with some api credits bought (NOT THE SUBSCRIPTION)

+#### Elevenlabs
+Create an account and subscribe to the $5 tier or better.
+Click on your profile and click "API Keys".
+Create a key and save it somewhere.
+Clone your voice (and anyone else's who you are sharing the account with), then under Voices -> Personal click your voice, then click "ID" to copy the voice ID.
+Save that ID too.

 #### Azure
 Go to https://portal.azure.com/ and create an account and a new resource group.
 You will most likely be prompted to create a subscription, when you're doing that it's fine to pick the FREE subscription, no need for pay-as-you-go.
 Make sure to pick a region that is CLOSEST to your real-life location for best results.